Resources

 Early war disruptive scheme (1939-40)

 When World War II began, the color and camouflage of German AFVs was governed by OKH resolution H. M. 1937 Nr.
 340 dated 12 July 1937.
 This specified a two-tone camouflage which consisted of RAL 7021 Dunkelgrau (Dark Gray) base and a disruptive pattern of RAL 7017 Dunkelbraun (Dark Brown) which was to cover one-third of the vehicle.
-This scheme had been specified in H. M. 1937 .
 RAL 7021 would become one of the most recognizable colors used by the Wehrmacht in World War II, one that is synonymous with the early war Blitzkrieg.
-It is a very dark gray with a subtle blue shade to it that became more apparent as the paint faded.
+It is a very dark gray which occasionally appears with a subtle blue tone depending on color balance (especially after fading) although it is worth noting that the original color does not have any blue in it.
 It would seem that RAL 7021 was not a particularly good color for camouflaging under any conceivable environment although that does not appear to have been its purpose: it was actually designed to hide vehicles in the shade.
 It remains in the RAL palette to this day, although the current iteration is noticeably darker which has led to suggestions that RAL 7016 (Anthracite Gray) is actually the closest modern equivalent.
 Meanwhile, RAL 7017 is a very dark brown with nearly identical lightness as RAL 7021.
 This has had an unfortunate consequence for those seeking to identify it, namely that both colors are virtually indistinguishable from each other in black and white photos.
 Evidence of its use is therefore only possible with the handful of color photos from the early war years.
 To complicate matters, it was only applied on a discretionary basis meaning that many vehicles were left simply with an overall base coat of RAL 7021.

 The early-war scheme was in use until July 1940 after which the Blitzkrieg campaign in the West was over.
 From that point on, it was decided to simply keep RAL 7021 as an overall coat.
 Nevertheless, it was customary to only repaint vehicles when needed which means many vehicles which had a RAL 7017 disruptive pattern likely retained it for longer, in some documented cases even after the invasion of the USSR in June 1941.